syntax-tree/mdast-util-to-markdown/readme.md

 Marker to use in certain cases where the primary bullet doesn’t work (`'*'`, `'+'`, or `'-'`, default: depends).

-There are three cases where the primary bullet can’t be used:
+There are three cases where the primary bullet cannot be used:

 *   When three list items are on their own, the last one is empty, and `bullet` is also a valid `rule`: `* - +`.